-Anna is responsible for the day-to-day running of the LawCare office.
+Anna is responsible for the day-to-day running of the LawCare support service.
 She is LawCare’s longest serving member of staff, and joined us in 1998 after working as a legal secretary for a sole practitioner.

 Mary has been a teacher and a solicitor, as well as Manager of the Law Society's South West Regional Office.
 Mary has been with LawCare since 2008.
 She recently qualified as a therapeutic counsellor and is a full member of the BACP.

 Trish McLellan practised as a solicitor in England for a number of years, latterly specialising in family law, prior to moving to Edinburgh.
 She joined LawCare in 2005, since when she has worked across our various support channels, undertaken requisite training to inform our work, engaged with key stakeholders and developed and delivered extensive training sessions.
 She is also the team lead on our research study Life in the Law.